IBM-Cloud/docs/services/mobileaccess/google-auth-ios-swift-sdk.md

 You must be using the {{site.data.keyword.mobilefirstbp}}  boilerplate and already have a resource protected by {{site.data.keyword.amashort}} at the `/protected` endpoint.
 If you need to set up a `/protected` endpoint, see [Protecting resources](https://console.{DomainName}/docs/services/mobileaccess/protecting-resources.html).

 1. Try to send a request to protected endpoint of your mobile back-end application in your desktop browser by opening `{applicationRoute}/protected`.
-Replace `{applicationRoute}` with the value you retrieved from the **Mobile options** (see [Configuring Mobile Client Access for Google authentication](#google-auth-ios-config)).
 For example `http://my-mobile-backend.mybluemix.net/protected`.

 1. The `/protected` endpoint of a mobile back-end application created with MobileFirst Services Boilerplate is protected with {{site.data.keyword.amashort}}, therefore it can only be accessed by mobile applications instrumented with {{site.data.keyword.amashort}} client SDK.
 As a result you will see `Unauthorized` in your desktop browser.